cvonfeldt/microsoft-sentinel-investigations/README.md

 ---

+# Part 4 – Full manual SOC investigation doucmentation with MITRE ATT&CK Mapping (Ordered SOC Investigation Timeline).
+Extensive main investigation of the lab that all other parts work around.

+---

+# Overview & Methodology

 ### The main investigation ("part 4" documented in this README) was 100% self-guided and not included in the original lab.
-There were supplied custom deployed rules that mapped out the attack exactly, but I chose to add this part myself to perform a full end-to-end manual investigation using my own queries and reasoning *without* the deployed rules.
-I only compared the list of deployed lab rules upon completion of my self-guided mapped out attack.
+I chose to add this part myself to perform a full end-to-end manual investigation using my own queries and reasoning *without* the lab's supplied deployed rules.
+I only compared the list of deployed rules upon completion of my self-guided mapped out attack.
 My reasoning for this was:
 - #### 1).
 I know that there aren't custom rules for every attack that SOC's see, and that pattern recongition and attack-chain analysis are crucial when it comes to responding to novel attacks in a timely and effective manner, and
 - #### 2).
-I really enjoy the detection process of finding how and where cyber attack's develop using my own knowledge of MITRE attack techniques, networking, and different attack patterns!
+I really enjoy the detection learning process and finding how/where cyber attacks develop using my own knowledge of MITRE attack techniques, networking, and different attack patterns!

 <br>

 ### This ended up being a fantastic simulation exercise and I gained what I feel was extremely valuable experience working through the multi-stage attack detection in Sentinel.
 In the detection I strengthened my ability of KQL querying and overall understanding of a wide variety of ingested logs/data, such as firewall tools (Palo Alto Network), EDR tools (CrowdStrike), IAM platforms (Okta), and cloud platforms (AWS CloudTrail and Google Cloud Platform).
-There were many "aha" moments, many moments where I had to circle back after gathering more information, and admittedly some moments where I made mistakes - but those actually ended up being some of the areas where I learned the most!
+There were many "aha" moments, lots of connecting the dots, many moments where I had to circle back after gathering more information, and admittedly some moments where I made mistakes - but those actually ended up being some of the areas where I learned the most!

----

-# Part 4 – Full manual SOC investigation doucmentation with MITRE ATT&CK Mapping (Ordered SOC Investigation Timeline).
-Extensive main investigation of the lab that all other parts work around.

 ## MITRE ATT&CK Mapping - PKWork Incident (In Order of Attack Progression).

 ---
+# Final MITRE ATT&CK Mapping of Complete Multi-Stage Attack
 ## Phase 1 - Initial Access

 | # | Technique ID | Name | Description |